 How to react

 In many cases, a decrease in referrer traffic will be related to the end of a paid UA campaign or another marketing effort.
-When you are unsure why exactly your referrer traffic is decreasing, you should first check in with your marketing colleagues.
+When unsure why exactly your referrer traffic is decreasing, first check in with your marketing colleagues.
 Don’t forget to also measure the impact of your marketing work, determine whether the decrease in referrer traffic also impacts your organic visibility, and review your available options to mitigate it.

 Why is my app losing conversions?

 A loss in conversion might be due to one of the two factors:

 - A change in the acquisition funnel, causing users to consider downloading your app less often.